jperez3/bidnez-resources/README.md

 ### 6. Apply for California Business License

+_A business license is established at the city level and will have different requirements for different business types._

 * [California Department of Tax and Fee Administration](https://onlineservices.cdtfa.ca.gov/_/) - Create a new account